Daddy Yankee closes his social networks

 “The Big Boss” had 44 million “followers” on Instagram; while, on Facebook, 29 million.

-In addition, when you enter his page on TikTok, where he accumulated 31.5 million “likes” and 10.1 million fans, the message appears: “We cannot find this account”.
+In addition, when you enter his page on TikTok, where he accumulated 31.5 million “likes” and 10.1 million “fans”, the message appears: “We could not find this account.”
 Something similar happens on Twitter.

 The new day contacted your professional relationshipist, Mayna nevarezbut, so far, attempts have been unsuccessful.